 More now than ever!
 The OUA conference is starting to become a hot bed for talent for players getting drafted into the CPL (Canadian Premier League), players signing pro for MLS teams and even overseas.

-2. Get Identified By CPL Teams
+2. Get Identified By A CPL Team

-3. Recommended by Coach
+3. Recommended By A Coach

 Although most people think Canada is made up of 100 people and that they all know each other this isn't the case.
 Actually Alphonso Davies played with the Vancouver Whitecaps of MLS which couldn't be much further from the OUA which is Ontario.
 On top of that he did not go to any University never mind one in Ontario, so the simple answer is no he didn't.

 Every University offers a wide range of unique scholarships for their student-athletes that are outside the scope of your typical academic and athletic scholarships.

 Several alumni, donors and organizations have created different types of scholarships for students and student athletes to benefit from.
 All of this information is available online so do some work up front and apply to as many as you can to see how much financial assistance you qualify for.